scaffold-sh/aws-serverless-docker/README.md

 ## After install

-**Your load balancer will display an "HTTP 503: Service unavailable" error until the end of the first deployment.**
+**Your load balancer will display a "503 Service Temporarily Unavailable" error until the end of the first deployment.**

 This infrastructure exports four Terraform outputs: `application_load_balancer_uri`, `dashboard_url`, `pipeline_execution_details_url` and `ssl_validation_dns_records`.